 From Westport town centre, it’s a good 30-40 minutes by bicycle, mostly flat and with the first section on a cycle lane (Greenway) along the main road.

 Bus Eireann’s 450 service runs from the town of Westport to Croagh Patrick (stop: Murrisk).
 Check the timetable here.

-The main car park is located at the base of the mountain.
+The main car park is located at the base of the mountain, which is also the trailhead.
 There is a small fee to pay and can accommodate hundreds of cars.

 Parking along the main road leading to the main car park can get very busy during the summer, sometimes making access to the nearby famine memorial difficult.